Table of contents

 Active Directory Federation Services (ADFS) setup guide

-Download the metadata XML for Trend Micro Cloud One
+Download the metadata XML for Trend Cloud One

-1. Log into Trend Micro Cloud One with Full Access to the Identity and Account permissions.
+1. Log in to Trend Cloud One with Full Access to the Identity and Account permissions.

-3. Click the Identity Providers tab on the left.
+3. Click the Identity Providers on the left.

-4. Click the Download Metadata XML for Trend Micro Cloud One link, or right-click the link, and select an option to save the file.
+4. Click the Download Metadata XML for Trend Micro Cloud One, or right-click the link and select an option to save the file.

-This XML file will be uploaded to ADFS in order to configure SAML.
-You will use a different XML file to upload into Cloud One later.
+This XML file is uploaded to ADFS in order to configure SAML.
+You will use a different XML file to upload into Trend Cloud One later, as described in Add Relying Party Trust.

 Configure SAML in ADFS

-This assumes you have users in your active directory that are associated with at least one group.
-These users should have valid e-mail addresses for the below configuration to work.
+In order for the following procedures to work, you must have users with valid e-mail addresses in your active directory that are associated with at least one group.

 Add Relying Party Trust

-3. Enter a display name that identifies this is for Cloud One then click Next.
+3. Enter a display name that identifies this is for Trend Cloud One, and then click Next.

-4. Select your access control policy; for example: permit everyone, certain groups, etc. (You will define group claims in a later step.)
+4. Select your access control policy.
+For example, permit everyone, certain groups, and so on.
+You will define group claims in one of the subsequent steps.

 5. Click Next until you reach the final page, then click Finish.